rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

-It's tempting to believe their lies, either that *they* don't exist (it's all just a conspiracy theory) or to believe they're competent enough to actually control money.
+It's tempting to believe their lies, either that *they* don't exist (it's all just a conspiracy theory) or to believe *they* are competent enough to actually control money.
 But the terrifying truth is that *they* do exist, but are completely incompetent, so incompetent that they don't